davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

 What if we need to call this method from multithreaded code?
-Easy enough, just put it all behind a lock:
+Easy enough, to make it thread-safe just put all the logic behind a lock:

 ```java
 User getUserOfTheDay() {